SJSUSpring21/Road-accident-prediction-USA/README.md

 study the impact of COVID-19 on traffic behavior and accidents.

 Approach :
+Analyze the dataset to create dashboards to understand traffic distributions in cities.
 Planning to use the below classification algorithms from sklearn to predict the accident severity .
 1.Logistic Regression
 2.Decision Tree